heltonsaulo/heltonsaulo.github.io/_pages/cv.md

   94.   [_A multivariate Birnbaum-Saunders lifetime regression model_](https://).
 Jointly with F. Vilca and R. C. Zeller.
   95.   [_Family of multivariate distributions for modeling data with positive support: Properties, regression and applications_](https://).
 Jointly with J. Monterios, R. Vila and F Quintino.
   96.   [_Multivariate asymmetric distributions on the unit hypercube: Properties, regression and applications_](https://).
 Jointly with L. Santos, R. Vila and F Quintino.
+  97.   [_Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk_](https://arxiv.org/abs/2308.15571v1).
+Jointly with S. Pal, R,.
+Souza, R. Vila and A. Dasilva.
 ### Book Chapters
-  97.  [_Monitoring environmental risk by a methodology based on control charts_](https://link.springer.com/chapter/10.1007/978-3-319-18029-8_14).
+  98.  [_Monitoring environmental risk by a methodology based on control charts_](https://link.springer.com/chapter/10.1007/978-3-319-18029-8_14).
 Jointly with V. Leiva and F. Ruggeri.
 In **Risk Assessment Challenges: Theory and Practice** (Eds.
 C. Kitsos, T.A.
 Oliveira, S. Gulati and S. Rigas), Springer, 2015.
-  98.  [_Environmental applications based on Birnbaum-Saunders models_](https://link.springer.com/chapter/10.1007/978-981-10-5370-2_14).
+  99.  [_Environmental applications based on Birnbaum-Saunders models_](https://link.springer.com/chapter/10.1007/978-981-10-5370-2_14).
 Jointly with V. Leiva.
 In **Mathematical and Statistical Applications in Life Sciences and Engineering** (Eds.
 M. R. Adhikari,  Y. P. Chaubey,  and A. Adhikari), Springer, 2017.
-  99.  [_Statistical quality control and reliability analysis using the Birnbaum-Saunders distribution with industrial applications_](https://link.springer.com/chapter/10.1007/978-3-030-20709-0_2).
+ 100.  [_Statistical quality control and reliability analysis using the Birnbaum-Saunders distribution with industrial applications_](https://link.springer.com/chapter/10.1007/978-3-030-20709-0_2).
 Jointly with V. Leiva, C. Marchant, F. Ruggeri, H. Saulo.
 In **Statistical Quality Technologies: Theory and Practice** (Eds.
 Y. Lio, H. Keung, T. Ng, T-R. Tsai and D-G. Chen), Springer, 2019.
- 100.  [_Multivariate methods to monitor the risk of critical episodes of environmental contamination using an asymmetric distribution with data of Santiago, Chile_](https://doi.org/10.1016/B978-0-323-85698-0.00024-1).
+ 101.  [_Multivariate methods to monitor the risk of critical episodes of environmental contamination using an asymmetric distribution with data of Santiago, Chile_](https://doi.org/10.1016/B978-0-323-85698-0.00024-1).
 Jointly with C. Marchant, V. Leiva and R. Vila.
 In **Risk, Reliability and Sustainable Remediation in the Field of Civil and Environmental Engineering** (Eds.
 T. Roshni, P. Samui, D. T. Bui, D. Kim, R. Khatibi), Elsevier, 2022.